 To jumpstart the program, the city has decided to waive SIR rezoning fees through the end of 2013 within the strategic areas identified as SIR target areas in the city's Comprehensive Plan.
 Read more in an upcoming issue of the Colorado Real Estate Journal.

 Jennifer Hayes has been an editor with the CREJ since 2000.
 Jennifer solicits and edits bylined articles from lenders, attorneys, accountants, architects, engineers, contractors, brokers and other experts in fields related to Colorado's commercial real estate industry.
-She also covers all commercial real estate news for all property types in the Colorado Springs/Southern Front Range area, medical and senior living news, Who's News and is editor of the Construction/Design/Engineering section and the Economic Development section.
+She also covers all commercial real estate news in the Colorado Springs/Southern Front Range area, medical and senior living news, and is editor of the CDE and the Economic Development sections.

 Before joining the Colorado Real Estate Journal, Jennifer served as the assistant sports information director at Texas A&M-Commerce.
 She earned her bachelor's degree in broadcast journalism from the University of Colorado and a master's degree in education from A&M-Commerce.